esa/pagmo/doc/sphinx/tutorials/pade_a_moea_d_algorithm.rst

 .. image:: ../images/tutorials/pade/basic_pade_front.png
     :width: 500pt

 Each point on the pareto front corresponds to the solution to a single-objective problem.
-In order for the point to be well spreaded is then crucial to choose the proper decomposition method and the proper weight vectors.
+In order for the point to be well spread is then crucial to choose the proper decomposition method and the proper weight vectors.
 It is possible to do that as follow

 .. code-block:: python